 The ballistic pendulum provides a method to measure the velocity of a projectile.
-We shoot a projectile horizontally so that initially we're only dealing with kinetic energy.
-However, we arrange to have this projectile lodge itself in a pendulum so that the pendulum swings upward.
-This converts the projectile's kinetic energy into potential energy.
+We shoot a projectile horizontally so that initially we're only dealing with linear momentum.
+However, we arrange to have this projectile lodge itself in a pendulum so that the projectile's momentum gets transferred to the pendulum/projectile system.
+That's fine we can track that using the conservation of linear momentum.

+The pendulum/projectile system then moves upwards.
+This converts kinetic energy into potential energy.
 If we can measure this potential energy, then we know how much kinetic energy we had.
-With the kinetic energy, we can easily determine the speed of the projectile before the collision with the pendulum.